russelljjarvis/teiili/docs/scripts/Tutorials.rst

     N = 100

 Where ``N`` is the number of simulated neurons and ``tmax`` represents the time window in which we visualize the STDP kernel.
-Now we can define our neuronal populations and connect them via an STDP synapse.
+Now we can define our neuronal populations and connect them via a STDP synapse.

 .. code-block:: python